jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 - An executive summary is not a summary; it's an articulation of the business case.
 - Can't just echo the RFP, because readers of the full RFP and the executive summary differ.
-- You're not just competing against other respondents; you're competing against inertia, since the client may ultimately do nothing.
+- Beyond other respondents, you're competing against inertia (since the client may ultimately do nothing).
 - Describe your solution in terms of business outcomes; don't get into the technical details.

 ## Writing a project charter